The time to act is now

-The Inyo, Sequoia, and Sierra national forests have been the first to enter the draft stages of this review process.
-In response, CNPS has joined a coalition of other environmental organizations to review, comment on, and help shape draft versions of the plans.
+The Inyo, Sequoia, and Sierra National Forests have been the first to enter the draft stages of this review process.
+In response, CNPS has joined a coalition of environmental organizations to review, comment on, and help shape draft versions of the plans.
 In particular, CNPS is working to make sure the new Species of Conservation Concern plant lists are as inclusive and comprehensive as necessary.
 We’re also focused on ensuring that new plan components provide forest managers the directions they need to protect resources while permitting allowable activities.

 CNPS and its partners are continuing to meet with regional forest planners and local CNPS chapter experts in preparation for the next wave of plans addressing the Stanislaus, El Dorado, Tahoe, and Plumas National Forests.